 Ring Dings and Ding Dongs are round chocolate hand cakes with cream inside.
-Dipped in chocolate, these small cakes are a dream come true.
+As a true chocolate lover, these two small cakes dipped in chocolate are a dream come true for me.
 In fact, there’s something indulgent about finding your way through the coating, to the cake, to the creamier center.
 But, the two chocolate hand cakes are different.
 So, which is better, Ring Dings or Ding Dongs?

 Ding Dongs are a bit smaller, darker, and have a bumpier coating than the Ring Dings.
 Ding Dongs have a bit more cream filling and roughly the same amount of cake.
 Both are covered with chocolate and have a really similar taste.

-This article elaborates on the two famous snacks cake market competitors: Ring Dings vs. Ding Dongs.
-Besides their taste, read on and learn the Ring Dings vs. Ding Dong differences, if they’re bad for you, and which one to choose.
+In this article, I will elaborate on the two famous snack cake market competitors: Ring Dings and Ding Dongs.
+Besides their taste, read on and learn the differences, if they’re bad for you, and which one to choose.
+Let’s get started!

-- The color of Ring Dings is brown while Ding Dongs are a bit darker, you could tell they are even black.
+The color of Ring Dings is brown, while Ding Dongs are a bit darker; you can even say they are black.

 Interior (Appearance of Filling and Cake)

-- Both Ring Dings and Ding Dongs have a really similar looking cream filling and cake base.
-If you would be looking at the two sliced in half, it would be really hard to tell a difference.
+Both Ring Dings and Ding Dongs have a really similar-looking cream filling and cake base.
+If you would be looking at the two sliced in half, it would be really hard to tell the difference.
 Tough, Ding Dongs have a bit more cream filling.

-- Ring Dings have a nice, high-quality chocolate taste and the cream filling gives a mushy resemblance.
-Altough, the same could be said for Ding Dongs.
-Chocolate coating has a nice, sweet, quality taste while the cream filling is a nise addition.
+Ring Dings have a nice, high-quality chocolate taste, and the cream filling gives a mushy resemblance.
+Although, the same could be said for Ding Dongs.
+The chocolate coating has a nice, sweet, quality taste while the cream filling is a nice addition.